Judicial functions of the House of Lords: Hearing of appeals

 A recent example of the House of Lords reconsidering an earlier decision occurred in 1999, when the judgment in the case on the extradition of Augusto Pinochet, the former President of Chile, was overturned on the grounds that one of the Lords on the committee, Lord Hoffmann, was a director of a charity closely allied with Amnesty International, which was a party to the appeal and had an interest to achieve a particular result.
 The matter was reheard by a panel of seven Lords of Appeal in Ordinary.

-Formerly, appeals were heard in the House of Lords Chamber.
+The tradition that appeals should be heard by Appellate Committees and not by the full House of Lords developed relatively late, after the Second World War.
+Historically, appeals were heard in the House of Lords Chamber by a full sitting of the House of Lords (although the Law Lords were doing the actual work).
 The Lords would sit for regular sessions after four in the evening, and the judicial sessions were held prior to that time.
-During the Second World War, the Commons Chamber was bombed, so the Commons began to conduct their debates in the Lords Chamber.
-The judicial sessions of the House were temporarily moved to a Committee room, which escaped the noise of building repairs.
-The temporary move later became permanent, and appeals continued to be heard in Committee rooms.
+When the Commons Chamber was bombed in 1941, the Commons began to conduct their debates in the Lords Chamber, and the Lords moved into the King's Robing Room.
+After the war, the noise of postwar construction work rendered the Robing Room unusable.
+It was proposed in 1948, as a temporary measure, that the Lords should appoint an Appellate Committee small enough to sit in upstairs committee rooms to do the actual work of hearing appeals.
+The temporary measure later became a permanent one, and appeals continued to be heard in committee rooms.

 No judicial robes were worn by the judges during hearings; they wore ordinary business suits.
 The manner in which the Appellate Committees conducted their hearings was agonizingly slow, as observed by an American lawyer in 1975.
 In an appeal in a patent infringement case, it took almost seven days to go through opening argument because counsel for the appellant was expected to read out loud all relevant portions of the Court of Appeal opinion and the trial court record (all of which had already been provided in advance to the Committee in hard copy format), while interpolating extensive comment and argument, and digressing into lengthy exchanges with the Committee members.
 Next, the respondent delivered their response and then the appellant delivered their rebuttal, while again digressing into back-and-forth exchanges with the Committee members.
 As long as the appellant's opening had fairly summarized all relevant facts in the record (both favorable and adverse), as they were expected to do, these latter arguments were more closely focused on the law and the application of law to fact.
 The appellant submitted on the ninth day with the words, "My Lords, those are my submissions."
 On behalf of the House of Lords, the Committee took the appeal under "advisement", and the usher shouted, "Clear the bar!"
 This was a signal that all barristers, solicitors, and others present for the hearing were expected to leave the room immediately, so the Committee could begin its deliberations.